SimranShaikh20/LinkedIn-Content-Generator/README.md

 ## 🧠 How It Works

 1. **Fill the Form**
-   User enters name, email, selects a category, and types a topic.
+   User enters name, selects a category, and types a topic.

 2. **Send to Backend (n8n)**
    Data is sent to an n8n workflow using a Production Webhook.